 COPPA – Children’s Online Privacy Protection Act, passed by Congress in 1998.
 Check the latest developments to protect yourself and your online business!

 Copyright — Under the copyright law, the creator of an original document, photograph, piece of music, etc. is its author, and the author is the owner of copyright unless a written agreement assigns the copyright to someone else.
 In cases of “works made for hire,” where the work is done by a hired copywriter or artist, the employer or commissioning party is considered to be the author.
 A copyright notice, while not required, informs the world of ownership.
 It generally consists of the symbol or word copyright, the name of the owner, and the year of first publication, for example, “© 2010, The Marketing Machine®” or “Copyright, 2010, The Marketing Machine®.”

-Copywriter – One of the most important people on the creative team . . . revered by Creative Directors and often despised or feared by Designers or Graphic Artists (who don’t read, but see words as graphic elements to be disguised or arranged in unintelligible mosaicsJ).
+Copywriter – One of the most important people on the creative team . . . revered by Creative Directors and often despised or feared by Designers or Graphic Artists (who see words as graphic elements).
 The copywriter writes the “copy” for advertisements, sales letters, news releases, brochures, etc.

 With few exceptions, professional copywriters specialize in particular industries, products and/or media.
 (Not everybody has the breadth of vocabulary or industry knowledge to do all things well.)
 Direct marketing copywriters are expensive to hire, but worth their weight in gold as their work produces measurable and profitable levels of response to marketing campaigns.
 Most professional Direct Marketing copywriters charge by the project.
 Others charge by the page or even by the word count.